24 Simple Habits That Can Improve Your Vision

 Mix a cup of blueberries with a cup of yogurt for breakfast this morning

 Blueberries are one of the richest fruit forms of antioxidants, and a study published in The Archives of Ophthalmology found that women and men who ate the greatest amount of fruit were the least likely to develop age-related macular degeneration (ARMD), the leading cause of blindness in older people.
-Also try out these other healthy yogurt toppings.

 Spread bilberry jam on your morning toast